25 Great Mobile Apps for ADHD Minds

 Forgetful?
 Disorganized?
 Time-blind?
-These apps won’t cure your ADHD, but they can help level the playing field — if used consistently.
+These ADHD apps and resources won’t cure your ADHD symptoms, but they can help level the playing field — if used consistently.
 (And that’s really the hard part, isn’t it?)

 I have always been a tech geek.
 I have also always been forgetful, disorganized, and time-blind.
-Being diagnosed with ADHD in college, and being prescribed Adderall, was a game changer for me.
+Being diagnosed with attention deficit hyperactivity disorder (ADHD or ADD) in college, and being prescribed Adderall, was a game changer for me.
 However, the best things for my ADHD treatment plan have been the smartphone and the apps that run on it — apps for ADHD.

 Tapping into apps didn’t cure my ADHD, just like taking that salmon-colored pill didn’t make my symptoms disappear.
 But using a range of apps has allowed me to evolve from tech geek to productivity geek.
 When you go through life being clueless about managing any of the details of life, and then you crack the code, it’s hard not to geek out.